-A few months ago I wrote a story here titled ‘10 things you should NEVER say during presentations‘.
+A while ago I wrote a story here titled ‘10 things you should NEVER say during presentations‘.
 It was shared a lot and received plenty of comments and feedback.
 Since then I have been to numerous presentations where I could see people making the same mistakes over and over again.
 Two times I heard someone tell the speaker “you should read Boris’ post on speaking because you’re making some of those obvious mistakes”.
 That was an embarrassing, but also interesting experience.

 The problem with that post, however, is that it mainly focusses on what not to do.
 And while useful for some, it is generally more useful to focus on improving things, instead of just complaining.
 So I decided to write a follow-up post with some ingredients for successful presentations.

 If you need to do a presentation in the future and want to make a good impression think about these elements.
 Got your own tips and tricks?
 Let us know in the comments section below.

 Who are you?

 At most conferences you will be introduced, and the audience will look forward to hearing your story.
 But even though they might know something about you it still makes sense to say a little bit extra about yourself.
 Don’t overload them with information but in one or two sentences why your background matters and makes it logical for you to hold the talk you are about to give.
 That framing makes it easier for people to digest what you are saying, and too often that is overlooked.